Why does this site exist ?

 The Bottom Line

-Whilst this site contains the completed part of this original software-project (available as open-source), my attention began to wander towards other software-projects using Haskell (each accessible via the graffiti above), notably a school-timetable problem solver to which a web-interface is available & a chess-program.
+Whilst this site contains the completed part of this original software-project (available as open-source), my attention began to wander towards; other software-projects using Haskell, notably a school-timetable problem solver to which a web-interface is available & a chess-program; & to projects based on the Raspberry Pi.
+Navigate via the graffiti above.